intel/llvm/sycl/doc/DynamicLinkingTestPlan.md

 ### Test with several applications

-Same as [Basic test with shared library](#Basic-test-with-shared-library) but two or more applications using one shared library are ran at the same time.
+Same as [Basic test with shared library](#Basic-test-with-shared-library) but two or more applications using same shared library are ran at the same time.